muItilingualism/valheim-server-flake/README.md

 # Valheim Server Flake
-A Nix flake for the Valheim dedicated server, providing both a package and a NixOS module.
+A Nix flake for the Valheim dedicated server, providing both an overlay and a NixOS module.

 ## Usage
 (Your NixOS system configuration must already be a flake.)